daisukeadachi/daisukeadachi.github.io/index.md

 I am a Ph.D. candidate in Economics at Yale University.
 My primary interests are international trade and labor economics.
 My research focuses on automation, globalization, and employment.

-I will be available for interviews at the 2020 ASSA meetings.
+I will be available for interviews at the ASSA 2021 Virtual Annual Meeting.

 Contact: [daisuke.adachi@yale.edu](mailto:daisuke.adachi@yale.edu)